-Students will be required to purchase professional liability insurance prior to the beginning of the supervised professional practice experience.
-Students will be advised of where insurance may be obtained.
+The program will purchase professional liability insurance prior to the beginning of the supervised professional practice experience for all students.

 Students must be covered by personal health insurance for the entirety of the internship experience.
 Evidence of health insurance, including hospitalization, is required.